vladbph/cymatix-doc/README.md

 # Long lines continuation
 Use backslash `\` to break long line.
 NOTE, white spaces on next line are ignored.

-# Unkown word marker
+# Unknown word marker
 __`<UNK>`__ is used in training sets to mark words that are not in the vocabulary of the training set.

 # Placement slot deduction
 `Placement slot deduction` is used when we don't know all the values of the slot type.
 That is the type of the slot is not complete or unknown.
-Training set must include utterances that create sufficient, high probability context to be sure that unkown word is something that we are looking for at some particular place in the utterance.
-We will not be dicussing here whether this is good or bad way leaving it to developers.
+Training set must include utterances that create sufficient, high probability context to be sure that unknown word is something that we are looking for at some particular place in the utterance.
+We will not be discussing here whether this is good or bad way leaving it to developers.
 Example:
 ```
 .define